 Once you have registered and collected your tickets, you can collect your academic dress (if applicable) from the Ede & Ravenscroft team.
 If you are having official photographs taken, you should head to the photography studios once you have collected your robe and hood.

-If you have time before the ceremony, we would urge you to visit the Alumni Association, Careers & Employability Service and the Open University Students Association (OUSA) stands.
+If you have time before the ceremony, we would urge you to visit the Alumni Association and the Open University Students Association (OUSA) stands.
 These will be marked on your map.

 You should refer to the information sheet given to you at Registration to find out when the doors will open for you and your guests to take your seats for the ceremony.
 This is generally 45-60 minutes before the start of the ceremony so will allow you plenty of time to get settled and chat with other graduates before proceedings begin.
 Please be advised that graduates will be seated together in the auditorium and not with their guests.
 Graduate seating is arranged in order of qualification group (e.g. Masters / BA / BSc / Diplomas of Higher Education, etc.) and then alphabetically.

 After the ceremony, you are invited to join your fellow graduates and guests for a celebratory drink.
-Please note, arrangements for the Scottish ceremonies may vary.
-Please see individual Glasgow ceremony pages for more information.
+Please see individual ceremony pages for time and location details.

 Your degree ceremony will begin with the entrance of the academic procession, led by the Chief Marshal and ending with the Presiding Officer.
 Once the academic procession are seated on-stage, the Presiding Officer will declare the ceremony open and give their opening address.
 This is followed by the presentation of graduates and the conferment of honorary degrees (if applicable).

 When it is your turn to be presented, you will be guided towards the stage by the marshals and your name will be announced by the Graduate Presenter.
 You will walk across the stage to briefly meet the Presiding Officer and receive a ceremony tube containing a congratulatory note from the University’s Chancellor.